-Menu Function Syslog In this menu, you configure the host to which the data logged internally on the device is forwarded for saving and further processing.
+Menu Function Syslog In this menu, you configure the host to which the data logged in-

+Menu Function ternally on the device is forwarded for saving and further processing.
 IP Accounting In this menu, you decide for which interfaces accounting messages are to be generated.
 E-mail Alert Depending on the configuration, in this menu e-mails are sent to the administrator as soon as relevant syslog messages occur.
 SNMP In this menu, you configure whether the device is to listen for external SNMP accesses and send SNMP traps.
-Activity Monitor In this menu, you configure the surveillance of your device with
+Activity Monitor In this menu, you configure the monitoring of your device with the Windows Tool Activity Monitor.